aycangulez/fn-tester/README.md

 fn.run(createUser, null, 'some@email', 'name', 'pass').then(() => console.log(fn.test.calls));
 ```

-When fn-test finds a function **test.doubles** with the same name as the function called, runs the test double instead of the original. **test.calls** contains the function calls complete with the arguments used.
+When fn-test finds a function in **test.doubles** with the same name as the function called, runs the test double instead of the original. **test.calls** contains the function calls complete with the arguments passed.

 ```js
 [